Cubicheng/Survivor/README.md

-# A Simple Survivor Game with Easyx
+# A Simple Survivor Game using Easyx